 You’ve planned out your trip, but now it is time to start thinking about how to book an upcoming trip.
-Your plan this far will help make sure you can reserve and book the segments of your trip accordingly.
+Your plan this far will help ensure you can reserve and book the segments of your trip accordingly.
 If you book far enough, you can save quite a bit on the costs!
-The plan will give you the primary outline of what you need to account for in your booking.
+The plan will give you the primary outline of what you must account for in your booking.
 Booking can be a painful process, making some resort to pre-booked packages.
-From group tours, and one-click buy packages, to assisted help in booking such as travel agents.
+From group tours and one-click buy packages to assisted help booking, such as travel agents.
 This process is painful, but there is help.
 Let’s explore more on how to book an upcoming trip!

 In principle, you will want one person in your group to take the lead and ensure everyone is represented, whether you are driving a packaged deal, working with a travel agent, or booking yourself.
 A solid plan helps as a communication mechanism and ensures things are not improperly booked.
 Things like dates and locations can be straightforward to make mistakes on.
 Further, your group may have various needs from individual to individual, which must be accounted for.

-In this article, I’ll focus mainly on the tools that you’d be able to use to book yourself.
-These are likely to be the tools others use to assemble a pre-packaged deal or a travel agent making a custom booking for you.
+In this article, I’ll focus mainly on the tools you could use to book yourself.
+Others likely use these tools to assemble a pre-packaged deal or a travel agent to make a custom booking for you.

-Also, check out our high-level overview of travel planning and creating an itinerary here.
+Also, check out our high-level overview of travel planning and creating an itinerary.

 Featured Image Credit